Connecting Industry Assets and Researchers to Drive Neglected Disease R&D

 Developing New Drugs to Tackle Malaria Resistance

 Drug resistance threatens progress in the battle against malaria.
-To enable discovery of new antimalarials, Merck & Co., Inc., Kenilworth, NJ, USA shared aspartyl protease inhibitors with researchers from the Walter and Eliza Hall Institute of Medical Research (WEHI), Australia.
+To enable discovery of new antimalarials, Merck & Co., Inc., Kenilworth, NJ, USA (known as MSD outside of the US and Canada) shared aspartyl protease inhibitors with researchers from the Walter and Eliza Hall Institute of Medical Research (WEHI), Australia.
 With Wellcome Trust Pathfinder Award support, Merck & Co. and the WEHI researchers are developing compounds targeting plasmepsin V, a key parasite enzyme.

 Types of Intellectual Property Assets Shared